This post may contains affiliate links. Read the full disclosure here.

 How to clean a Dr. Brown’s bottle warmer

 So how do you clean this milk build-up out of your Dr. Brown’s bottle warmer?
-It is actually fairly easy with the right tools, which luckily are common kitchen items – rice and vinegar.
+Dr. brown’s bottle warmer cleaning is actually fairly easy with the right tools, which luckily are common kitchen items – rice and vinegar.

-The rice is used to clean the water reservoir part of the Dr. Brown’s bottle warmer.
+The rice is used to descale the Dr. Brown bottle warmer water reservoir.
 Rice grains are small enough to fit through the small opening.
 They act as an abrasive on the walls of the reservoir when you shake it with water.

 You run the vinegar through the machine through repeated heating cycles like you would water.
 This further cleans the reservoir and gets into all the internal chambers in the machine where milk residue hides.